Facundo-Romano/GlobalProject/README.md

 Global's views consists of 6 differents routes:

-* Landing page '/': Introduction into the proyect and its tecnologies.
+* Landing page '/': Introduction into the project and its tecnologies.

 ### Desktop view:
 <img src="./Media/global_gif.gif" width="350px"/>